-Spousal Maintenance, formerly known as alimony, or simply maintenance, is support paid from one spouse to another spouse when a court determines that support is just.
-To the chagrin of many, the State law specifically states that maintenance is to be awarded “without regard to marital misconduct”.
-Rather, the factors for a judge to consider in determining whether maintenance should be awarded includes, but it not limited to: the income and property of each spouse; the needs of each spouse; the present and future earning capacity of each spouse; any impairment; duration of the marriage; the standard of living to which both spouses have become accustomed; and other factors.
+Spousal maintenance, formerly known as alimony, or simply maintenance, is support paid from one spouse to another when the court determines that support is just.
+To the chagrin of many, state law specifically states that maintenance is to be awarded “without regard to marital misconduct.”
+Rather, the factors for a judge to consider in determining whether maintenance should be awarded includes, but it not limited to: the income and property of each spouse; the needs of each spouse; the present and future earning capacity of each spouse; any impairment; duration of the marriage; the standard of living to which both spouses have become accustomed and other factors.

 Maintenance is one of the more complex and involved determinations that must be made in a divorce.
-The fundamental principles have been evolving since the 1970's as the roles of men and women in society, cultural presumptions and norms and many other factors have changed and continue to change.
-Maintenance is often is impacted by the division of marital and non-marital property, including a consideration of income-producing property available to both spouses.
-Courts will consider the comparative levels of education, skills, work experience, absence from the workforce, and many other factors in determining whether maintenance should be awarded, how much and for how long.
+The fundamental principles have been evolving since the 1970s as the roles of men and women in society, cultural presumptions, norms and other factors have changed and will continue to change.
+Maintenance is often is impacted by the division of marital and nonmarital property, including consideration of the income-producing property available to both spouses.
+Courts will consider the comparative levels of education, skills, work experience, absence from the workforce and many other factors in determining whether maintenance should be awarded and in case it is awarded, how much should it be awarded and for how long.

-If you believe you may be entitled to maintenance or fear your spouse will seek maintenance, and would like to discuss it, please contact us.
-We will give you an assessment, and, if you retain us, we will advocate your position for or against spousal maintenance to the extent the laws allow.
+If you believe you may be entitled to maintenance or fear your spouse will seek maintenance and would like to discuss it, please contact us by calling 630-523-0543 or filling out our online contact form.
+We will give you an assessment and, if you retain us, we will advocate your position for or against spousal maintenance to the extent the laws allow.